 Electricity provision is guided by Electricity Regulation Act with National Energy Regulator as the regulatory authority.
 The act deals with the compulsory norms and standards for bulk supply and reticulation e NERSA regulates the tariffs between consumers, municipalities and ESKOM.
-The municipality has an Energy Master Plan in place that elaborate on the areas were the municipality supply electricity.
-The master plan will be due for review in the 2025/2026 financial year.
+The municipality ahs an Energy Master Plan in place that elaborate on the areas were the municipality supply electricity.